domschrei/theremin/blog.md

 I wasn't sure if I could build a device out of these sensors which could actually be considered an _instrument_, and not only a toy or a funny gadget.
 I practised a bit and am confident to say that it can actually be used as an instrument, with different possible playstyles and the potential to play many melodies (although maybe not the fastest and most complex ones).
 Of course, there are major drawbacks of my instrument compared to a conventional theremin, namely the lower accuracy and less opportunities to do fine, subtle variations (like tremoli).
 But there are also some benefits like its potential to tinker with the audio output however you wish and, as a consequence, creative new playstyles like playing in two voices or with an auto-tune enabled.
 (Also, its low price is a plus.)

-If you would like to build such an instrument of your own, just read the README on [this repository's main page](https://github.com/domschrei/theremin) to learn how to get started.
+If you would like to build such an instrument of your own, just read the [construction manual](manual.html) to learn how to get started.
 The code is GPL-licenced, so you are free to use, modify and redistribute it as long as the modified code is accessible and usable under the same terms.
-If you have a problem or an idea to share, please do so on the github page – I am looking forward to hearing from you!
+If you have a problem or an idea to share, please do so [on the github page](https://github.com/domschrei/theresa) – I am looking forward to hearing from you!